 Schizophrenia: Schizophrenia is a chronic mental disorder characterized by hallucinations, delusions, and disordered thinking, involving the abnormal functioning of the prefrontal cortex, temporal lobes and the hippocampus.

-Addiction: Addiction is a chronic disorder characterized by compulsive drug seeking and use despite harmful consequences.
-Addiction is associated with alterations in the dopamine reward system, including the activity of the ventral tegmental area, nucleus accumbens, and other regions.
+Addiction: Addiction is a chronic disorder, often influenced by genetic, environmental, and psychological factors where an individual compulsively engages in behavior or substance usage that initially brings pleasure.
+Despite adverse consequences and potentially harmful outcomes, the individual continues this compulsive behavior.
+It is characterized by increased tolerance, experiencing withdrawal symptoms upon cessation, and an inability to stop despite it impacting health, relationships, and daily functioning.
+This can apply to substances like drugs or behaviors like gambling.

 How Memories Are Stored and Retrieved in the Brain